code-423n4/2024-08-wildcat/README.md

   - The protocol fee APR (accruing to the Wildcat protocol itself, expressed as a percentage of the base APR), and
   - The penalty APR (accruing to the lender, expressed in bips when a market is deployed).

 A borrower deploying a market with a base APR of 10%, a protocol APR of 5% and a penalty APR of 20% will pay a true APR of 10.5% (10% + (10% * 5%)) under normal circumstances, and 30.5% when the market has been delinquent for long enough for the penalty APR to activate.
+The protocol APR percentage doesn't factor in penalty APRs even while they're active.

-The penalty APR activates when the market has been delinquent (has insufficient reserves to meet its obligations) for a rolling period of time in excess of the _grace period_ - a value (in seconds) defined by the borrower on market deployment.
+The penalty APR is activated by udpating the state of the market when the market has been delinquent (has insufficient reserves to meet its obligations) for a rolling period of time in excess of the _grace period_ - a value (in seconds) defined by the borrower on market deployment.
 Each market has an internal value called the _grace tracker_, which counts up from zero while a market is delinquent, and counts down to zero when it is not.
-When the grace tracker value exceeds the grace period, the penalty APR applies for as long as it takes for the former to drop back below the latter.
+When the grace tracker value exceeds the grace period, the penalty APR applies for as long as it takes for the former to drop back below the latter and the state to be updated again.
 This means that a borrower does _not_ have the amount of time indicated by the grace period to deposit assets back into the market every single time it goes delinquent: it is context dependent.

 Borrowers can withdraw underlying assets from the market only so far as the minimum number of required reserves is maintained.

+Subsequent to launch, base APR, capacities can be adjusted by the borrower at will, with some caveats on reducing the former that effectively constitutes a ragequit option for lenders if they disagree with the change.
+Base APRs (that which accrues to lenders) can be adjusted after market deployment, but there are constraints in place: borrowers must return a non-trivial amount of the outstanding supply to the market as required reserves if the APR is reduced by more than 25% in a two week period, and capacity can only be reduced to a maximum of the current outstanding supply.

 Withdrawals are initiated by any authorised address (that holds a non-zero amount of the appropriate market token) placing a withdrawal request.
 If there are any assets in reserve, market tokens will be burned 1:1 to move them into a 'claimable withdrawals pool', at which point the assets transferred will cease accruing interest.
 At the conclusion of a withdrawal cycle (a market parameter set at deployment), assets in the claimable withdrawals pool can be claimed by the lender, subject to pro-rata dispersal if the amount requested for withdrawal by all lenders exceeds the amount in the pool.